UrbsLab/STREAMLINE/docs/source/install.md

 ```

 These 3 commands specifically:
-1. Download the bleeding edge development repository of STREAMLINE
+1. Download the most recent release repository of STREAMLINE
 2. Go to the root STREAMLINE folder from where the package can run
-3. Install all the requirements for the STREAMLINE package to run on the local system.
+3. Install all packages required to run STREAMLINE on the local system

 Now the complete STREAMLINE package can be run
 from the STREAMLINE root directory.